Hrishikesh-Anand-07/M2-EmbSys/Case Study/README.md

 ## MicroController

-Performs all the important operations and helps our oven to work correctly without any damages by controlling all the inputs and outputs accordingly.
+Performs all the important operations and helps the oven to work correctly.